nenebeji/README_with_Ease/README.md

 ## Tests

 Tests were run using npm test and console to debug.
+Also run node index.js to test

 ## Questions